Concepts is an infinite, flexible creative tool for all your good ideas. Available on iOS, Windows and Android.

 If you’d like to carry the same presets into another drawing:

-Do you have questions about brushes, tools and presets?
-Talk with our team at email@example.com and we’ll be happy to help.
+Do you have questions about setting up your brushes, tools and presets?
+Chat with us at email@example.com and we’ll be happy to help.

 By Erica Christensen